2021 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1. What makes the 2021 Tuskegee Airmen quarter historically significant?

-The reverse design depicts a pilot suiting up with two P-51 Mustangs overhead, featuring the inscription “THEY FOUGHT TWO WARS”—referencing their battles against fascism abroad and racial discrimination at home.
+The reverse design, created by Chris Costello and sculpted by Phebe Hemphill, depicts a pilot suiting up with two P-51 Mustangs overhead and the inscription “THEY FOUGHT TWO WARS”—referencing both the fight against fascism abroad and racial discrimination at home.

 3. Are 2021 Tuskegee Airmen quarters rare?